about us: design process

 Once rolled, the clay slab is transferred to a workbench where the pieces are cut.

 The excess clay is dampened and gathered into a ball.
-It's set aside for a bit, then kneaded like bread dough and rolled out again for the next group of tile cutting.
-It's a workout for certain.
+It's set aside for a bit, then kneaded like bread dough, and rolled out again, for the next group of tile cutting.
+It's a recycling process and a workout for certain.

 "Each tile required DAILY attention.
 I often feel like a baby sitter."